syncfusion-content/flutter-docs/Flutter/datagrid/paging.md

 ## Show dropdown button to choose rows per page

-The `SfDataPager` provides the support to choose the rows per page.
-You can select the different rows per page by using the following properties,
+Show the dropdown button option to select different number of rows per page by defining the onRowPerPageChanged callback.
+If it is null, no option will be provided to select different number of rows per page.

-*	availableRowsPerPage: Set the values that should be displayed in the dropdown.
-And the default value is [10,15,20].
+You can use availableRowsPerPage property to define the list of numbers to be displayed in dropdown.
+The default value of availableRowsPerPage property is [10,15,20].
-*	onRowsPerPage: Provides the selected rows per page value from the SfDataPager.availableRowsPerPage property.

 {% tabs %}
 {% highlight Dart %}

   int _rowsPerPage=10;
+  List<Employee> employees = <Employee>[];
+  late EmployeeDataSource employeeDataSource;
+  double datapagerHeight = 70.0;

+  @override
+  void initState() {
+    super.initState();
+    employees = getEmployeeData();
+    employeeDataSource = EmployeeDataSource(employeeData: employees);
+  }

   @override
   Widget build(BuildContext context) {